Centre for Security and Strategy (CSS)

 CCLS, is engaged in the study of legal and constitutional issues as they relate to the Indian Polity.
 The objective of the Centre is to study the ever evolving legal and constitutional framework both in India and globally to come up with models and recommendations to further strengthen the Indian system.
 The centre also engages in study of various indigenous systems to come up with a model that may be best suited to the Indian nation and its people.
 This centre is staffed with eminent jurists and reputed members of the legal fraternity.

-The Centre for Soft Power, the fourth centre of India Foundation, will give an impetus to the study of ‘soft power’, an area of increasing global significance.
+The Center for Soft Power is the fourth centre of India Foundation instituted in collaboration with Indic Academy.
+The Centre will give an impetus to the study of soft power, an area of increasing global significance.
 The Centre will engage with practitioners, academics, policy makers and other stakeholders to study, promote and disseminate knowledge, with an emphasis on an India-centric view of the confluence of cultures.
 The Centre, apart from carrying out research, also proposes to maps the various elements of India’s cultural influence such as Ayurveda, cinema, cuisine, design, handicrafts, sports, literature, music, performing arts, spirituality, tourism, visual arts and yoga, conduct workshops on its cultural markers, and promote employment opportunities through the soft power economy.
 The Centre seeks to host conferences, seminars and other events highlighting India’s cultural influence, and will collaborate with similar institutions around the world to enable knowledge sharing and promotion of India’s confluence of cultures.

 India’s wide diversity of cultural forms needs study and networking.
 The Centre for Soft Power will be the first centre in India with a focus on soft power research, initiatives and leadership.
 With this in mind, some of the key activities of the Centre are research, establishing a network of cultural entrepreneurs, collaborating with states to promote religious tourism, and hosting conferences and training programs for various stakeholders.